 Editor’s note: March 1, 1969 is a day that lives in Doors infamy.
 On that date, The Doors arrived in Miami, Florida eager to kick off a big tour promoting their new “The Soft Parade” album.
 Or rather three of them did.
 Jim Morrison had seen the confrontational theater group The Living Theater over the previous week, plus he’d been drinking heavily throughout the day.
 Inspired by anarchist theater and the booze he showed up late and treated the audience to a chaotic, profanity-laced performance.
 You can read our full synopsis of the Miami concert here.
+After a trial marked by irregularities, Morrison was convicted of profanity and indecent exposure.
+Freed on bond, he traveled to Paris and died before further appeal.

 The story had a final, strange twist.
 In 2010, almost 40 years after Morrison’s death, Florida’s then-governor Charlie Crist announced that he would seek a pardon for The Lizard King.
 The Doors Examiner live-blogged this sequence of events, and over the next two days we’ll present two sets of articles, one leading up to the decision to pardon Jim Morrison and one considering its aftermath and impact.